JMarSar/WordleClone/README.md

 # WordleClone
-A simple Wordle clone developed with React
+A simple Wordle clone developed in React, Tailwind and vitest!